tvtaerum/cGANs_housekeeping/README.md

   1.  is there an automatic way to recover before "mode collapse"?
   2.  is there a way to restart a cGAN which is interrupted or has not completed convergence?
   3.  are there non-random initialization values that can be useful?
-  4.  how important is the source material (original pictures of faces)?
+  4.  how important is the source material (original images of faces)?
-  5.  how can I use embedding when I have descriptions of pictures?
+  5.  how can I use embedding when I have descriptions of images?
   6.  how can I vectorize from generated face to generated face when using embedding?
   7.  what other adjustments might be applied?
         - selecting only faces with certain features (e.g. attractiveness)
         - adjusting for memory requirements
         - changing optimization from Adam to Adamax for embedding
         - shutting off Tensorflow warning messages
-        - adding label to pictures
+        - adding label to images

 ### 1.  is there an automatic way to recover from some "mode collapse"?:
 Even with reasonable learning rates, convergence can slide into "mode collapse" and require a manual restart.
 The stream provides one way of giving intial estimates multiple but limited opportunities to halt it's slide towards mode collapse.
 The process also allows the stream to retain whatever progress it has made towards convergence.